pha123661/NTU-2022Fall-ADL/README.md

 Applied Deep Learning 深度學習之應用 by Vivian Chen 陳縕儂

-Passed strong baseline for all three assignments
+Surpassed strong baseline for all three assignments

 ⭐Please consider starring this project if you find my code useful.⭐

 ## Outline

-Homework topic, model I've used, and the validation score FYR.
-You can find the reports for more details.
+For more details, refer to the reports.

 - [HW1](./Applied%20Deep%20Learning%20Homework%201%20-%20Fall%20111.pdf): [Report](./hw1/report.pdf)
   - Intent Classification ← CNN+LSTM